unityhostlabs/anilla-ui/docs/components/dropdown.md

 ## Auto Close Behavior

 By default, a dropdown closes when you click inside or outside it.
-To change how dropdowns close, set the `autoClose` value to any of the `autoClose` option values under the [component options](#component-options) section.
+To change how dropdowns close, set the `autoClose` value to any of the `autoClose` values under the [component options](#component-options) section.
 Note: Clicking the trigger element will always close the dropdown ignoring this option.

 ## Extended Features